 Keep some extra cash hidden in a shoe or bra.
 In case you do get pickpocketed, you always have some backup money.

-If you expect to eat dinner at 22:00 or 23:00, you are going to have a hard time adjusting to our way of living.
-In The Netherlands we eat dinner between 17:00 and 18:30.
-If we are going to a restaurant we will start eating maximum at 20:00 (which is very very late for us).
-If you want to have dinner at 22:00 or 23:00 the kitchens of all the restaurants will be closed.
+If you expect to eat dinner at 22:00 or 23:00, you will have a hard time adjusting to our way of living.
+In The Netherlands, we eat dinner between 17:00 and 18:30.
+If we are going to a restaurant, we will start eating maximum at 20:00 (which is very late for us).
+If you want to have dinner at 22:00 or 23:00, the kitchens of all the restaurants will be closed.

-Don’t be alarmed when you hear a siren on the first Monday of every new month at 12:00.
+Don’t be alarmed when you hear a siren on the first Monday of every new month at noon.
 This is to test the alarm system.
-You need to be alarmed when your hear the siren on another day of the month.
+You need to be alarmed when you hear the siren on another day of the month.

 Coffee shops are not what you think they are.
-You can get coffee in a coffee shop, but the main thing of a coffee shop are drugs.
-Weed is tolerated in The Netherlands, but not legal.
-This means you can buy weed in a coffee shop.
+You can get coffee in a coffee shop, but the main thing about a coffee shop are drugs.
+Weed is tolerated in The Netherlands but not legal.
+This means you can buy marijuana in a coffee shop.
 For good coffee, go to cafés.
+But remember that The Netherlands is more than just weed and that most marijuana is consumed by tourists and not by Dutch people.

-I hope this article was useful for you.
-Is there anything you’d add?
+I hope this article about tips for The Netherlands was useful for you.
+Is there anything you”d like to know?
 And if you have visited The Netherlands already, is there anything that was weird to you?
-Preferably with a great, funny story.
 Share this post!!